Department of Technology

 ITS 300 Ergonomics/Time Study

 A study of the bio-mechanics of the human body and how it interacts with a workplace while performing human activity.
 Surface electromyography measurements techniques are employed along with lifting analysis software, to measure stress on the body, with the effort to eliminate cumulative trauma disorders.
 Time study measurement techniques are employed in the development of time standard so one will be able to predict productivity.
 Prerequisite: basic math concepts or instructor permission.
+Offered spring semester only.
 Cr 3.

 ITS 320 Occupational Safety and Health